-Unlike US citizens and residents, non-resident alien individuals do not receive a gift tax exemption.
-Furthermore, every transfer of US situs property by a non-resident alien in excess of the gift tax annual exclusion (\$13,000 in 2011, as indexed) is subject to gift tax.
-Non-resident aliens must generally pay gift tax on transfers of real property and tangible property located in the US.
+Unlike US citizens and residents, nonresident alien individuals do not receive a lifetime gift tax exemption, but are entitled to use of the annual exclusion amount.
+Thus, every transfer of US situs property by a nonresident alien in excess of the gift tax annual exclusion (\$14,000 in 2013) is subject to gift tax.
+Nonresident aliens must generally pay gift tax on transfers of real property and tangible property located in the US.
 Intangible property, including stocks and bonds, is generally exempt.
-Non-resident aliens, citizens and residents share the same gift tax rates.
-See section 2.2 for a discussion of who is a US resident and a US non-resident alien for gift tax purposes.
+Nonresident aliens, citizens and residents share the same gift tax rates.
+See Section 2.2 for a discussion of who is a US resident and a US nonresident alien for gift tax purposes.

 Individual states, counties and municipalities may impose a transfer or recordation tax on conveyances of real property.
 Generally, the transferor (individual or entity) remains liable for any tax due upon transfer; however, local customs vary as to how such costs are allocated among the transferor and transferee.
 Furthermore, indirect transfers of real estate through the sale or exchange of stock or partnership interests may also result in transfer taxes if the entity itself owns real estate.
 Although no federal transfer or recordation tax exists upon a transfer of real estate, if the underlying transfer constitutes a sale, the transaction may trigger both state and federal income taxes.
 Exceptions to the general rule may apply in situations where no change in the beneficial ownership of the property occurs, e.g., when the transfer occurs for purposes of securing financing or if the owner transfers property to a revocable trust controlled by the original property owner.

-Currently, no endowment tax laws exist in the United States.
+No endowment tax laws exist in the US.